 She flipped and demanded to see the store manager so he repeated his little circle-turn routine and she went nuts, demanding to speak to someone above him.

 He replied, "Well the owner is here, I can get him."
 Turned one last circle, leaned out the window and said "Hi, I'm the owner.
 Get out of my drive-thru."

 I waited tables at a place that had a buffet on Fridays.
-A lady comes in with her twin sons and they all eat at the buffet.
+A lady came in with her twin sons and they all ate at the buffet.

-When I bring her the check she flips out on me because I didn't charge her for two "child buffets."
-I tell her that the cut off age is ten years old.
-She says her kids are ten exactly.
+When I brought her the check she flipped out on me because I didn't charge her for two "child buffets."
+I told her that the cut off age is ten years old.
+She said her kids were ten exactly.

-- her kids are wearing their high school varsity football jerseys and
+her kids were wearing their high school varsity football jerseys and

 She called me a liar, then she tried to name drop the owner's names, but got them completely wrong.
 She asked to speak to the manager, so I got the manager from the office, who happened to be the owner's daughter.